-The contributing member countries for 2019 are: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Ireland, Italy, Latvia, Lithuania, Netherlands, Slovenia, Slovakia, Sweden and Switzerland up to an amount of EUR 385 000.
+The contributing Member countries for 2019 are: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Ireland, Latvia, Lithuania, Netherlands, Slovenia, Slovakia, Sweden and Switzerland up to an amount of EUR 335 000.

 The financial budget for 2019 was prepared under the assumption that all member countries have paid their contributions by end 2019 and that a deficit can be covered by carry-over from previous years.

-However, by the end of September 2019 not all contributions have been paid yet.
-More information can be found in the budget planning as part of the work plan 2019 (click here
+At the end of 2019 almost all contributions have been paid.
+More information can be found in the budget planning as part of the work plan 2019

 Funding for 2020

-In July 2019 all Member States have been approached by the MUCF for a voluntary assessed contribution for 2020.
-The financial budget for 2020 is estimated at EUR
+In July 2019 all Member countries have been approached by the MUCF for a voluntary assessed contribution for 2020.
+The financial budget for 2020 is estimated at EUR 500 000.

-500 000.
-The following countries have already committed or paid their contribution in advance: Denmark, France, Germany, Ireland, Lithuania, Sweden and Switzerland.
+The following countries have already committed or paid their contribution in advance: Austria, Czech Republic, Cyprus, Denmark, Estonia, France, Germany, Ireland, Latvia, Lithuania, Netherlands, Portugal, Slovakia, Sweden and Switzerland.

-However, the funding for 2020 and beyond is still not secured.
-As many Member States acknowledge the importance of the work of the MUCF we expect them to contribute.
-Lack of funding will have serious consequences for the minor use work in all Member States.
+As many Member countries acknowledge the importance of the work of the MUCF we expect more Member countries to contribute.
+Lack of funding can have serious consequences for the minor use work in all Member countries.

 The continuity of the MUCF can only be guaranteed with sufficient member countries that support the MUCF financially.
 In other scenarios with less contributions there will be an effect on the amount of work that can be done, staffing, EUMUDA and/or reimbursement of expenses for Expert Groups.